Satiation in Fisher Markets and Approximation of Nash Social Welfare: Introduction

+\paragraph{Market Equilibria} The problem of computing market equilibria is an intensely studied problem, so we restrict to previous work that appears most relevant.

+For linear Fisher markets, equilibria are captured by the Eisenberg-Gale convex program~\cite{EisenbergG59}.
+Later, Shmyrev~\cite{Shmyrev09} obtained another convex program for this problem.
+Cole et al.~\cite{ColeDGJMVY17} provide a dual connection between these and other convex programs.
+A combinatorial polynomial-time algorithm for computing an equilibrium in this model was obtained by Devanur et al.~\cite{DevanurPSV08}.
+Orlin~\cite{Orlin10} gave the first strongly polynomial-time algorithm using a scaling technique.
+More recently, V\'egh~\cite{Vegh14} gave another strongly-polynomial algorithm using a different scaling-based algorithm.

+Fisher markets are a special case of more general Arrow-Debreu exchange markets.
+There are many convex programming formulations for linear exchange markets; see~\cite{DevanurGV16} for details.
+The first polynomial time algorithm was obtained by Jain~\cite{Jain07} based on the ellipsoid method.
+Ye~\cite{Ye07} obtained a polynomial time algorithm based on the interior-point method.
+The first combinatorial polynomial-time algorithm was developed by Duan and Mehlhorn~\cite{DuanM15}, and it was later improved in~\cite{DuanGM16}.
+More recently, Garg and V\'egh~\cite{GargV19} obtained the first strongly polynomial-time algorithm for this problem.

+Linear Fisher markets with either utility or earning limits were studied only recently~\cite{ColeDGJMVY17,BeiGHM16,BeiGHM17}, and equilibria in these models can be captured by extensions of Eisenberg-Gale and Shmyrev convex programs, respectively.
+In markets with utility limits, combinatorial polynomial time algorithms are obtained~\cite{BeiGHM16,Vegh14}, the set of equilibria forms a lattice, and equilibria with maximum or minimum prices can also be obtained efficiently~\cite{BeiGHM16}.
+In markets with earning limits, combinatorial polynomial-time algorithms are obtained in~\cite{ColeG18,BeiGHM17}.
+Any equilibrium can be refined to one with minimal or maximal prices in polynomial time~\cite{BeiGHM17}.

-{\bf Related Work} \ \ \ The Nash social welfare is a classic objective for allocation of goods to agents.
+\paragraph{Nash Social Welfare} The Nash social welfare is a classic objective for allocation of goods to agents.
 It was proposed by Nash~\cite{Nash50} for the bargaining problem as the unique objective that satisfies a collection of natural axioms.
 Since then it has received significant attention in the literature on social choice and fair division (see, e.g.\ \cite{CaragiannisKMPSW16, DarmannS15, RamezaniS10, FreemanZC17} for a subset of notable recent work, and the references therein).

+For divisible items, the problem of maximizing the Nash social welfare is solved by competitive equilibria with equal incomes (CEEI)~\cite{Moulin03}.
+However, CEEI can provide significantly more value in terms of Nash social welfare than optimal solutions for indivisible items.
+To obtain an improved bound on the indivisible optimum, Cole and Gkatzelis~\cite{ColeG18} introduced and rounded \emph{spending-restricted equilibria}, i.e., equilibria in markets with an earning limit of 1 for every good.
+More generally, equilibria in linear markets with earning limits can be described by a convex program~\cite{ColeDGJMVY17} similar to the one by Shmyrev.